 No other BRICS or G20 country is expected to play such a representative role for other countries; China, India and Russia as quasi legitimate delegates of an entire region or even an entire continent are not involved in dialogue formats in this manner.
-In the case of South Africa, this is, by contrast, a significant factor.
-It remains to be seen how South Africa could formally consult and involve other African stakeholders.
+In the case of South Africa, this is, by contrast, a significant factor, even though it remains to be seen how South Africa, for example, could formally consult and involve other African stakeholders.

-3. South Africa's claim to leadership is not recognised by many of its fellow African stakeholders and, in many cases, openly rejected.41 Indeed, Nigeria has viewed itself as Africa's most important representative for many years.
+3. However, South Africa's claim to leadership is not recognised by many of its fellow African stakeholders, and instead, in many cases, openly rejected (Cilliers et al., 2015).
+Indeed, Nigeria has viewed itself as Africa's most important representative for many years.
 This country has several strong arguments able to substantiate such a claim, at least as far as economic power and momentum and population size are concerned.
-Governments in other African states regularly publicly oppose South Africa receiving a permanent quasi-regional seat on the United Nations Security Council, as demanded by the South African government.42 Further aspects account for South Africa's limited acceptance on the continent: in the eyes of many African representatives, the country is displaying less and less moral authority.
-The xenophobic incidents in South Africa in 2015 were of considerable interest to many African states.43 Added to this are limitations in terms of the quality of South African democracy; here, relevant analyses were submitted both in South Africa and internationally.44
+Governments in other African states regularly publicly oppose South Africa receiving a permanent quasi-regional seat on the United Nations Security Council, as demanded by the South African government.9

+Further aspects account for South Africa's limited acceptance on the continent: in the eyes of many African representatives, the country is displaying less and less moral authority.
+The xenophobic incidents in South Africa in 2015 were of considerable interest to many African states.10 Added to this are limitations in terms of the quality of South African democracy; here, relevant analyses were submitted both in South Africa and internationally (Herbst & Mills, 2015; Beresford, 2016).

 South Africa's integrity has also been dented as a result of the inadequate economic and social access by the black majority of the population to the country's available wealth.
-This is underlined by both the Gini coefficient and other indicators.45 With this, the insufficient progress in terms of wealth distribution to the benefit of the majority of the population is rapidly becoming a source of intense social volatility, despite the African National Congress (ANC) governing for over 20 years.
+This is underlined by both the Gini coefficient and other indicators (Herbst & Mills, 2015, Beresford 2016).
+With this, the insufficient progress in terms of wealth distribution to the benefit of the majority of the population is rapidly becoming a source of intense social volatility, despite the ANC (African National Congress) governing for over 20 years.

-4. South Africa has only a limited capacity to implement suitable policies as a rising power.
-The country's large military capacity, once feared by the neighbouring states under the mantle of apartheid, has decreased perceptibly, and is overburdened as a result of various participations in United Nations and African Union peace missions.46 Although the creation of a development agency under the South African foreign ministry was announced many years ago,47 intended ostensibly as a source of support to the other African states in the sense of a South-South cooperation, its actual realisation has foundered as a result of political infighting, a problem in many of the country's policy areas.
-Similar, often extremely simple bottlenecks (e.g. the significant underfunding of the South Africa National Defence Force) obstruct more systematic and effective international commitment by the country in many areas.
+4. Finally, South Africa has only a limited capacity to implement suitable policies as a rising power.
+The country's large military capacity, once feared by the neighbouring states under the mantle of apartheid, has decreased perceptibly, and is overburdened as a result of various participations in United Nations and African Union peace missions (Schoeman, 2015, pp. 429-445; Landsberg & Georghiou, 2015, pp. 479-495).
+Although the creation of an agency under the South African foreign ministry was announced many years ago (Grobbelaar, 2014; Sidiropoulos, 2012, pp. 89-103; Vickers 2012, pp. 535-556), intended ostensibly as a source of support to the other African states in the sense of a South-South cooperation, its actual realisation has foundered as a result of political infighting, a problem in many of the country's policy areas.
+Similar, often extremely simple bottlenecks obstruct more systematic and effective international commitment by the country in many areas.